voboda/ephemerant/README.md

 ### Simple variations
 With little modification, the definition of a matching path can be modified to:
- - include a time window (e.g. 5 minutes, 1 month, e)
+ - include a time window (e.g. 5 minutes, 1 month, etc.)
- - a dynamic number of previous pages, optimising for cohorts with more in common or of specifici sizes
+ - a dynamic number of previous pages, optimising for cohorts with more in common or of specific sizes

 ## Test scenario